raulcf/DATA-25900-Spring21/index.md

 **Zoom:** The Zoom link we will use for the class is available through the Canvas site indicated above.

+**Offline discussion:** We will use [Campuswire](https://campuswire.com/c/GF98AE2F7/feed) for offline discussion.
+You can think of Campuswire as Piazza or Ed.
+If you need to discuss a private matter then send me an email instead.

 ### Schedule

 The schedule [is available here](schedule.md).